Ideas-on-Stage/ideasonstage.com/content/news/2024-03-11-a_million_inspirations.en.md

 author = "Phil Waknell"
 banner = "/img/news/ykie6lqq.jpeg"
 +++
 Four years ago, my talk at TEDxSaclay, The 3 Magic Ingredients of Amazing Presentations, was published on YouTube and then on TED.com.
 It’s now been viewed by a million people, which seems significant, until you think that any kind of cheap TV game show in a medium-sized country will reach more than that in a minute.
+It took me four years.Four years ago, my talk at TEDxSaclay, The 3 Magic Ingredients of Amazing Presentations, was published on YouTube and then on TED.com.
+It’s now been viewed by a million people, which seems significant, until you think that any kind of cheap TV game show in a medium-sized country will reach more than that in a minute.
 It took me four years.

 But then I also happened to look back this weekend on some excellent talks by well-known speakers from four or more years ago.
 How many views?
 Just a few hundred.
 So maybe a million isn’t such a small achievement.